CAREERS EDUCATION & GUIDANCE - preparing students for their future!

 The guidance from the DfE places a duty on schools to secure access to unbiased and impartial careers guidance for their students.

 In conjunction with our existing provision, The Deepings School has secured the services of an external specialist guidance adviser to work with students during the academic year.
-Any student can also request an appointment with our independent adviser, Kay Boothby.
+Any student can also request an appointment with our independent adviser, Ms. Kay Boothby.
 Bookings can be made via Mrs Taylor: email@example.com. or students can visit Mrs Taylor in her office - A18, during tutor, break, lunchtime or after school.

 The school shares student data with the external careers guidance practitioner so that impartial and individual advice can be offered.
 During the interview process the student is asked to provide consent to opt in to the sharing of their data to key members of staff and parents/carers.
 In addition, intended destination data is provided to Lincolnshire County Council, as per the DfE requirement, so they can also provide additional support to students, where necessary, once they leave school.

 Parents/carers have an important role to play in supporting their child with their careers planning and we have provided some useful documents linked to this page and a dedicated parents/carers page.

-Whilst some schools have cancelled their work experience programme, we are pleased to confirm that all of our Year 10 students will undertake a two-week period of work experience 13 – 24 May 2019.
+We are pleased to advise that all of our Year 10 students will have the opportunity to undertake a two-week period of work experience 13 – 24 May 2019.
 This is an invaluable opportunity, providing the chance to develop employability skills and sample the world of work.
-We will also be providing work experience for our Year 12 students during the period 15-18 July 2019.
+We will also provide work experience for our Year 12 students during the period 15-18 July 2019.
 Heads of subjects are continuing to expand their own departmental links with employers who regularly support teaching and learning in school.
 Potential careers and pathways are featured within school publications and at progress and options evenings.

 For further information about our careers and work related programme please contact: Mrs L. Taylor, Careers Leader/Events Manager on 01778 342159 or Email: